Π-calculus: Extensions and variants

-allows only outputs with no suffix, i.e. output atoms of the form $\overline{x}\langle y \rangle$, yielding a smaller calculus.
+allows only outputs with no continuation, i.e. output atoms of the form $\overline{x}\langle y \rangle$, yielding a smaller calculus.
 However, any process in the original calculus can be represented by the smaller asynchronous π-calculus using an extra channel to simulate explicit acknowledgement from the receiving process.
 Since a continuation-free output can model a message-in-transit, this fragment shows that the original π-calculus, which is intuitively based on synchronous communication, has an expressive asynchronous communication model inside its syntax.
 However, the nondeterministic choice operator defined above cannot be expressed in this way, as an unguarded choice would be converted into a guarded one; this fact has been used to demonstrate that the asynchronous calculus is strictly less expressive than the synchronous one (with the choice operator).